 MINIMUM DEVELOPMENT STANDARD Siting of Parking Areas 1.1 Parking is encouraged to be located on the side or rear of buildings, to allow buildings to define the edge of streets.
 A maximum of two head-in parking rows may be permitted fronting the principal street frontage.
-Service 2.1 Loading areas shall be located on the same lot as the land uses it is intended to serve.
-Entrances and Loading Areas Common or shared service entrances and loading areas are permitted.
-The loading, unloading and store of dedicated loading areas is prohibited.
-Common or shared service entrances and loading areas are permitted.
+Service Entrances and 2.1 Loading areas shall be located on the same lot as the land uses it is intended to serve.
+Loading Areas Common or shared service entrances and loading areas are permitted.
 The loading, unloading and stockpiling of goods outside of dedicated loading areas is prohibited.
 2.2 Service entrances and loading areas shall be located to the rear of buildings.
 2.3 Loading areas shall be separated from parking areas and pedestrian accessways.
 Driveway Access 3.1 Driveway access shall be provided in accordance with §114-98 of the Code of Ordinances and Table 13-1.
-3.2 Major driveway approaches with peak hour trips greater than 100 PHT shall be shared between different property owners or tenants when necessary to maintain minimum spacing required by Table 13-1 Internal 4.1 Surface parking areas shall be separated into cells of 400 ft. or less.
-Circulation 4.2 Direct access to service entrances and loading areas shall be provided, while minimizing movement through parking areas.
+Access 3.2 Major driveway approaches with peak hour trips greater than 100 PHT shall be shared between different property owners or tenants when necessary to maintain minimum spacing required by Table 13-1 Internal 4.1 Surface parking areas shall be separated into cells of 400 ft. or less.
+Internal Circulation 4.2 Direct access to service entrances and loading areas shall be provided, while minimizing movement through parking areas.
 4.3 Parking cells shall be separated by a dedicated accessway.
 4.4 Accessways required by Development Standard 4.3 above, shall have a minimum width of 6 ft. and have 2" caliper trees planted every 50 LF.
 4.5 Easements are created over vehicular, bicycle and pedestrian accessways to provide connectivity in parking and pedestrian areas to abutting lots on the same block.

-12.3.5 General - Applicable to Single-Family Dwelling
+General - Applicable to Single-Family Dwelling 12.3.5

-MINIMUM DEVELOPMENT STANDARD Driveway Access 1.1 Maximum one driveway per dwelling.
-1.2 Shared driveways may be provided.
+MINIMUM DEVELOPMENT STANDARD Driveway 1.1 Maximum one driveway per dwelling.
+Access 1.2 Shared driveways may be provided.
 Note: An application shall not be denied or rejected based on the Applicants decision not to provide shared driveways.
 1.3 Driveways shall be a minimum of 12 ft. wide and shall not exceed a width of 24 ft.